superwf/mobx-value-doc/docs/introduction.md

 Redux and Vuex came out to solve it.

-But they all bring more code layer, and blocked my mind a lot.
+But they all bring more code layers

 Is there some better tool can do the same work like redux, and can hide the complexity?

-After many project and compared with many tools such as redux, redux-saga, vuex, context + hooks, recoil ...
+After many project and compared with many tools such as redux, immutable, redux-saga, vuex, context + hooks, recoil, one day I enter the mobx ecosystem.

+They all could solve data problem, and also increased the burden of thinking.

-Yes, data management is never easy, but I hope a tool can hide hard part and provide light api for developer.
+In real world, data management is never easy, but I hope a tool can hide the hard logic and provide as simple as possible api for developers.

-Finally, I made this one.
+Finally, mobx-value born 🎉